rakshathnaik/devops-evolution-analysis/README.md

 ## How to Reproduce
 1. Clone this repo.
-2. Ensure you have 'pandas' and `matplotlib` installed.
+2. Ensure you have 'pandas' and 'matplotlib' installed.
 3. Run the script to generate the 3-panel DORA visualization.